-TextLinks communicate actions and highlight linked resources to users.
+TextLinks communicate actions and linked resources to users.

 - Reduce complexity by using a small number of actions.
-Too many actions can create confusion.
+Too many actions can create confusion when having to decide

 - Use clear and succinct copy